Jigsaw Puzzle Portfolio

 Update: July 7, 2020

 What’s to say about Sitting Mermaid, my latest completed puzzle?
 It’s simple with simple pieces, though with more variety from my last puzzle.
 I just liked the photo used to make the puzzle.
 Time for another.

 I completed Sexy Mermaid and Sailboat the other day.
 It wasn’t particularly challenging, but it has the pleasing imagery of the mermaid I enjoy.
 This is one of several wooden puzzles I have that come from China.

 Frankly, I’m getting bored with them.
-As lovely as the scene is, the pieces are virtually all the same with little variation.
+As lovely as the scene is, the pieces are virtually all the same with minor variation.
 It’s almost as if they used a single die to cut the pieces, and just rotated them ninety degrees back and forth.
-I still have a few of this type of puzzle in my collection to do, but right now, I am vowing not to buy these anymore, and avoid all wooden puzzles made in China.
+I still have a few of this type of puzzle in my collection to do, but right now, I am vowing not to buy these anymore, and to avoid all wooden puzzles made in China.

 If anyone knows of alternate sources of adult-themed puzzles featuring mermaids made in the western hemisphere, please drop me a line.
 Thx.